 It depends.
 People come with their own unique stories and needs.
 While our classes begin in early fall and end at Pentecost, the process could last longer or shorter depending on your unique story or needs.
 This approach allows you to proceed at your own pace.
 Understanding faith is as important as having faith, and that takes time.
 Come with an open heart and an open mind.
 Get to know as much as you can.
 Each week, you’ll be invited to reflect on Christ’s words and deeds and witness or even practice some Catholic behaviors to see if you feel called to this life.

-Registration Form: RCIA Adult Inquirer Information Form 2016
+Registration Form: RCIA Adult Inquirer Information Form 2017 to 2018

 Director of Faith Development